UA Engineering Graduates Go Anywhere and Everywhere

 Software Developer Up to Speed

 David Crowe got a Commodore VIC-20 for Christmas in 1979 and has been captivated by computers ever since.
-The electrical engineering graduate and co-founder and president of Tucson Embedded Systems, a leader in software and systems development, was named the Tucson Hispanic Chamber of Commerce’s Business Man of the Year in 2014.
+The electrical engineering graduate, co-founder of Tucson Embedded Systems, and president at EnerTech-AI, was named the Tucson Hispanic Chamber of Commerce’s Business Man of the Year in 2014.

 Microsoft Engineer at the Top